alrossell/alrossell/README.md

 Hi I'm Andrew Rossell

-I like AI and frontend stuff
+I like AI and web app stuff

 Hope you enjoy some of my projects